-Inmates at Massachusetts prison say they are facing retaliation after speaking to I-Team in March
+Inmates at Massachusetts prison say they're facing retaliation after speaking out about lack of programs

-Hudson spent more than three decades behind bars and now works for Prison Legal Services.
-He said that inmates are purposely being set up to fail and that there is not much opportunity for rehabilitation in prison, which means inmates are leaving unprepared.
+Mac Hudson is a former inmate who now advocates for incarcerated people.
+He spent more than thirty years behind bars and now works for Prisoners' Legal Services.
+He told the I-Team that inmates are purposely being set up to fail and that there's not much opportunity for rehabilitation in prison, which means inmates are leaving unprepared.

 "I do know that since the piece has been released that a bunch of guys have been cracked down on by the administration.
 They deprived them of the program access that they are supposed to be getting by making it hard for them to access, not just that program, but anything," said Hudson.

-Hudson said "It's typically what happens to black and brown folks all the time.
+"It's typically what happens to Black and Brown folks all the time.
 It's discrimination at its highest peak.
-It's institutional racism, you know, structural racism."
+It's institutional racism, you know, structural racism," Hudson said.

 The DOC also said that an incarcerated individual's personal program plan is based on the department's assessment of identified educational, work, and substance use treatment needs as well as programmatic availability at various facilities.